After the interview and before the first day of work, these are the steps that must be taken before a new student employee may begin.

 The student must be enrolled at CMU.
 Exceptions are made only if the student is doing research or finishing a degree.
 This needs to be properly documented in the Office of International Affairs (Ronan 330).
 Students must be hired as Student Employees.

 Students may work up to 20 hours per week at all jobs combined.
-However, during spring break and semester breaks, students may work up to 40 hours per week.
-Thanksgiving week is not included as an eligible break for 40 hours of employment.
+However, during Summer students may work up to 40 hours per week.
+Thanksgiving week, the semester break in December and Spring Break are not included as eligible breaks for 40 hours of employment.